2025-09-05

 3b.
 For each service, change the Startup Type from (Manual) to "Automatic (Delayed Start)"

 Why are these services not set to auto-start when Sharing is turned on?
 No clue.
 Some of these auto-start *after* a first network share attempt; some do not.
-By having these services always running at machine-boot, network sharing becomes reliable.
+By having these services always running at machine-boot, network sharing is more reliable and consistent.

 Building the Share: